Founder & President

 Rapping is the recipient of the prestigious MacArthur Foundation “Genius” Grant; the American College of Trial Lawyers Emil Gumpert Award; Harvard Law School Wasserstein Public Interest Fellowship; Cardozo Law School Inspire Award; and the George Soros Open Society Fellowship along with many other honors and recognitions.
 Rapping and Gideon’s Promise have received the National Alliance of Sentencing Advocates and Mitigation Specialists Sentencing Project Award; Southern Center for Human Rights Gideon’s Promise Award; and Emory University MLK Jr. Community Service Award.

-He revived a J.D. from George Washington University School of Law; a M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University; and a B.A. from University of Chicago.
+He received a J.D. from George Washington University School of Law; a M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University; and a B.A. from University of Chicago.
 He is the author of Gideon’s Promise: A Public Defender Movement to Transform Criminal Justice.
-The book is slated to be published in 2020 by Beacon Press.
+The book is published by Beacon Press.